RobSpectre/Talks-Old/Mobile App Distribution via SMS/README.md

 - Case Studies
     - Path
         - Crazy numbers - 300% increase in downloads
-        -
+        - Experienced some pretty crazy growth, tough to say how big a role SMS played here
-        - Tough to say how big a role SMS played here
+        - Can say with some confidence that it was a useful tool
     - Belly
         - Doubled their downloads after introducing this feature to their website.